This section documents all changes and bug fixes applied since the release of 5.2.11.

 Error code 2014 Commands out of sync; you can't run this command now

-This problem only affected MySQL Workbench running on the Mac OS X platform.
+This problem only affected MySQL Workbench running on the OS X platform.
 (Bug #49553)

-Right-clicking a Routine Group and then selecting Copy SQL to Clipboard did not work.
+Right-clicking a Routine Group and then selectingdid not work.
 No code was copied to the clipboard.
 (Bug #49440)

 Opening a model file, closing it and quickly reopening it caused MySQL Workbench to hang.
 (Bug #49428)

-Clicking the Test Connection button in the Manage DB Connections dialog caused MySQL Workbench to lock up.
-The error generated on the console was:
+Clicking the Manage DB Connections dialog caused MySQL Workbench to lock up.
+The error generated on the console was:button in the

 18743 INFO Connecting to SSH server at 127.0.0.1:22...
 Unhandled exception in thread started by <bound method Tunnel._threadloop of <__main__.Tunnel instance at 0x9acea8>>